 The botargo of Samuel Pepys and the bottarga of Martino de Rossi appear to be extremely similar products to the bottarga we can buy today: that is, bottarga di muggine, or the roe sacs of grey mullets, cured and dried.
 There are some differences between different cultures' bottarga-like products: The Greeks appear to coat their avgotaraho in beeswax, which acts as a preservative; karasumi produced in Japan and Taiwan is not dried as thoroughly as Italian bottarga, and is a little softer as a result (and is often also covered in wax to prevent further drying).
-Eoran, the Korean version of cured and dried grey mullet roe, is cured in soy sauce, and is brushed with sesame oil as it dries—here is a wonderful collection of photos of the process.
+Eoran, the Korean version of cured and dried grey mullet roe, is cured in soy sauce, and is brushed with sesame oil as it dries.

 There is one other variety of bottarga that should be mentioned, namely bottarga di tonno, made from sacs of tuna roe.
 While bottarga made from grey mullet is generally more prized than tuna bottarga due to its more delicate (read: milder, less fishy) flavor, at least in the United States, the tuna variety is far more difficult to find, and much more expensive.
 It is also slightly softer than the mullet variety, which makes it difficult to grate, even with a Microplane (popping it in the freezer for a bit helps).

 Bottarga made from mullet roe is subtly salty, with hints of the fishiness you'd taste in caviar or uni.
 The bottarga made from tuna roe has a more pronounced salinity and more aggressive dried fish flavor, with a definite mineral edge.
 Tastes vary, of course, but for my part, I prefer the tuna bottarga.